-- You will never go thirsty thanks to Good People and Avondale Brewing Companies that serve up cold, delicious craft brews.
+- You will never go thirsty thanks to Good People, Cahaba, Trim Tab, and Avondale Brewing Companies that serve up cold, delicious craft brews.

-- The city’s musical venues (Oak Mountain Amphitheater, BJCC, Iron City, Sloss Furnaces, etc.) cater to all your preferences, and will have hosted artists such as Dave Matthews Band, Eric Church, Phish, Zac Brown Band, Kings of Leon, Eric Clapton and Luke Bryan.
+- The city’s musical venues (Oak Mountain Amphitheatre, BJCC, Iron City, etc) cater to all your preferences, and have hosted artists such as Dave Matthews Band, Eric Church, Phish, Zac Brown Band, Kings of Leon, Eric Clapton and Luke Bryan.

 - The Birmingham Barons opened Regions Field in April 2013, one of the best minor league ballparks in the entire country.

-- You can always find something to do outdoors, with Red Mountain Park, Oak Mountain State Park, The Rotary Trail, Ruffner Mountain Nature Preserve, the Vulcan, Cahaba River and Railroad Park
+- You can always find something to do outdoors, with Red Mountain Park, Oak Mountain State Park, The Rotary Trail, Ruffner Mountain Nature Preserve, the Vulcan, Cahaba River and Railroad Park.

 Birmingham and UAB In the News